OpenNews/srccon-2025/scholarships.md

 ## Why are you offering this scholarship?

-We want to make sure that SRCCON is an event that includes the diversity of the communities we serve—geographically, demographically, experientially, and more.
+We want to make sure that SRCCON is an event that includes the diversity of the communities we serve geographically, demographically, experientially, and more.
 We know that travel and caregiving costs can be a hardship, and offer this scholarship as a way to help mitigate that.

 ## How do you decide who will receive a scholarship?